Seneca-ICTOER/OSL645/docs/Labs/lab5.md

 mail -s "Fully non-interactive e-mail with attachment." -a ~/remote/myfile.txt yoursenecaid@myseneca.ca < ~/remote/body.txt
 ```

-18. Notice the order of options in the command's syntax.
+19. Notice the order of options in the command's syntax.
 The destination e-mail address **must be the last option _before_ the redirect**.

-19. Check your inbox and confirm you've received this last message.
+20. Check your inbox and confirm you've received this last message.

-20. After completing this INVESTIGATION, perform the _Linux Practice Questions_ section below.
+21. After completing this INVESTIGATION, perform the _Linux Practice Questions_ section below.

 ## Linux Practice Questions

-The purpose of this section is to obtain **extra practice** to help with **quizzes**, your **midterm**, and your **final exam**.
+The purpose of this section is to obtain **extra practice** to help with your **midterm**, and your **final exam**.

 Your instructor may take-up these questions during class.
 It is up to the student to attend classes in order to obtain the answers to the following questions.
 Your instructor will NOT provide these answers in any other form (eg. e-mail, etc).